Tuesday, 26 November 2019

 The boy only eats chocolate ice cream while the girl likes green tea.
 Both were delicious! 😋

-My plan was to visit at least two attractions today.
-However, with a baby and a very active preschooler, we ended up taking longer than usual at Nagoya Castle.
+My plan initially was to visit at least two attractions today.
+However, with a baby and a very active preschooler, we ended up taking longer than expected at Nagoya Castle.
 By the time we started heading to our next destination, it was already 5.30pm!

 Such a beautiful Exit at the subway station